 The Early Career Committee, an official ASLO standing committee since June 2011, was initiated in 2007 as an ad hoc committee.
 The committee is charged with the creation and organisation of programs and the development of initiatives targeted to benefit ASLO's early-career members.
 The Early Career Committee has defined "early career" as non-student members who have received their highest degree within the last 10 years, or are pre-tenure if in a tenure-track position.

 This Early Career webpage offers information and resources for ASLO's early career members.
-If you have any suggestions as to how ASLO can better serve this portion of its membership, please contact the members of the Early Career Committee at email@example.com.
-The current members of the committee are:
+If you have any suggestions as to how ASLO can better serve this portion of its membership, please contact the members of the Early Career Committee at firstname.lastname@example.org, or the committee chair:

 Are you interested in getting involved with an ASLO committee?
 ASLO committee members serve staggered terms, so new members are needed each year for every standing committee.
 A fresh perspective is often needed on both ad hoc and standing committees.
 Most committee work is done by e-mail during the year and face-to-face sessions during ASLO meetings.
 Occasionally, but rarely, a pressing task will require a committee or subcommittee to meet at other times.